kennedn/blog/content/posts/snowdon.md

 </p>

- `end_pulse` label.

 ```assembly
 end_pulse:
     nop side 0 [1]          ; Side set 0 for 2 ticks (560us)
 ```
-Finally, after all bits have been exhausted, we enter the `end_pulse` label, where we:
+After all bits have been exhausted, we finally enter the `end_pulse` label, where we:
 - Do nothing for a single tick
 - Side set 0 on GPIO 16 for 2 ticks
 - Wrap back around to the first pull instruction to wait for next input